boazbk/tcs/lec_19_cryptography.md

 Although they used a different terminology, Diffie and Hellman already made clear in their paper that their protocol can be used as a public key encryption, with the first message being put in a "public file".
-In 1985, ElGamal showed how to obtain a _signature scheme_ based on the Diffie Hellman ideas, and since he described the Diffie-Hellman encryption scheme in the same paper, it is sometimes also known as ElGamal encryption.
+In 1985, ElGamal showed how to obtain a _signature scheme_ based on the Diffie Hellman ideas, and since he described the Diffie-Hellman encryption scheme in the same paper, the public key encryption scheme originally proposed by Diffie and Hellman is sometimes also known as ElGamal encryption.

+[My survey](https://eccc.weizmann.ac.il/report/2017/065/) contains a discussion on  the different types of public key assumptions.
+While the standard elliptic curve cryptographic schemes are as susceptible to quantum computers as Diffie-Hellman and RSA, their main advantage is that the best known classical algorithms for computing discrete logarithms over elliptic curve groups take time $2^{\epsilon n}$ for some $\epsilon>0$ where $n$ is the number of bits to describe a group element.
+In contrast, for the multiplicative group modulo a prime $p$ the best algorithm take time $2^{O(n^{1/3} polylog(n))}$ which means that (assuming the known algorithms are optimal) we need to set the prime to be bigger (and so have larger key sizes with corresponding overhead in communication and computation) to get the same level of security.

 Zero-knowledge proofs were constructed by Goldwasser, Micali, and Rackoff in 1982, and their wide applicability was shown (using the theory of $\mathbf{NP}$ completeness) by Goldreich, Micali, and Wigderson in 1986.